Shape, Sharpen and Shine

 STARTS ON MARCH 3RD

 Shape, Sharpen, and Shine gives you the opportunity to take one of your gorgeous raw Wild Writing pieces and polish it into finished work.
-Prose, memoir, fiction, or personal essay are preferred.
+Memoir, fiction,personal essay, or other forms of short prose are preferred.

 Over eight sessions, we will work on honing in on the heart of your piece, clarifying, sharpening, and refining it until every word sings.
 Topics covered in the course include finding the heart of the piece, narrative structures, figuring out what to zoom in on and what to skip over, strategies for revision, pathways to publication, and more.
 Each person will have an opportunity to submit work once to the whole group as well as to the instructor for verbal feedback.
 There’s also an opportunity to submit revised work to the instructor for written feedback.
 You’ll emerge with a beautiful polished gem.